pippin-29/yosh.i/README.md

 ## Have a look :)

-This is a screenshot of yosh.i v1_04 (on M1 mac, tunning in 'terminal' terminal emulator.)
+This is a screenshot of yosh.i v1_04 (on M1 mac, running in 'terminal' terminal emulator.)
 ![yosh.i M1 Terminal](https://github.com/pippin-29/yosh.i/blob/main/Screenshot2.png?raw=true)

 # Current Features: